 Sowing the Seed

 The cherry seedling's biggest enemies are weeds.
 They compete with the young plant for moisture and soil nutrients.
 Keep a weed-free area within a 3-foot radius of the cherry seedling.
 It is safer to hand-pull the weeds to avoid disturbing the seedling's roots.
 When the seedling reaches 6 inches in height, top-dress the soil around it with a 1- to 2-inch layer of mulch.
 Mulch helps keep the weeds at bay and retains soil moisture.
-It also increases organic matter and beneficial microbes in the soil, according to a study published by Michigan State University.
+It also increases organic matter and beneficial microbes in the soil.